Zotero: How to Organize Your References

 In Zotero, the folders in your library are called collections and subcollections.
 All of your references will also appear in your main library folder.

 To create a collection you click the ‘New Collection’ icon, along the right hand side in both the web and desktop versions.
-From here, enter a name for your collection and click ‘OK.’
+From here, enter a name for your collection and click ‘Create.’

 You can also create sub-collections, which are like subheadings in a document.
 To do this, right click on the collections folder you want to create a sub-collection for, and click ‘New Subcollection.’
 You can create as many collections and subcollections as you want.